fyndalf/autogit/README.md

 ## To Dos
 - [ ] Add some tests
-- [ ] Use git2 for fetching and pulling instead of bash-ed git commands
+- [x] Use git2 for fetching and pulling instead of bash-ed git commands
 - [ ] Handle network errors and inform user
+- [ ] Handle local conflicts on pulling and notify user